7 FAM 250

 (a) The certificate indicates how the shipment is marked, the method of transport to the United States, plus the specific place and scheduled time of arrival of the remains at the POE.
 The accompanying documents should be affixed to the consular mortuary certificate, and must be signed by the consular officer and impressed with the consular seal.

-(b) Should it not be possible to prepare this document in time to accompany the remains to the United States, notify the Department (CA/OCS) by phone, fax or e-mail, reporting that the remains of a U.S. citizen are being shipped without a consular mortuary certificate, along with the name of the deceased, the carrier, date, time and POE and, if possible, the air shipment waybill number.
-This enables the Department to provide telephonic notification to appropriate U.S. officials for U.S. Customs clearance.
+(b) Should it not be possible to prepare this document in time to accompany the remains to the United States, notify the appropriate CBP Port of Entry and your ACS country officer prior to the arrival that the remains of a U.S. citizen are being shipped without a consular mortuary certificate.
+You may be asked to provide the name of the deceased, the air reservations, and, if possible, the air shipment waybill number. .
 This procedure should only be used in emergencies; it is not an alternative method to relieve the consular officer of the responsibility of preparing the consular mortuary certificate and ensuring that all accompanying documents are in order.
-In rare cases, the Department may request that the post prepare and submit a Consular Mortuary Certificate even after the remains have been allowed entry into the United States by other means.
+In rare cases, the Department may request that post prepare and submit a Consular Mortuary Certificate even after the remains have been allowed entry into the United States by other means.

 (c) Consular Mortuary Certificate for Shipment of Remains of Stillborn Child: Posts should make appropriate adjustments to the language in a consular mortuary certificate to reflect that the attached documents accompany the remains of a stillborn child.
-Under no circumstances should posts use terms such as “medical waste” sometimes (See 7 FAM 200 Appendix C) employed by local authorities in other countries.
+Under no circumstances should posts use terms such as “medical waste” sometimes employed by local authorities in other countries (See 7 FAM 200 Appendix C).

 (3) Affidavit by the Local Funeral Director.
 Attach to the consular mortuary certificate an affidavit or sworn declaration of the funeral director or person responsible for preparing the remains for shipment.
 This affidavit must state that the casket contains only the remains of the deceased and the necessary clothing and/or packing.
 When necessary to comply with any State regulations, the affidavit should also contain a statement that the body has been embalmed or otherwise prepared.
 If practicable, the affidavit should be executed before a consular officer.
 When this is not practicable, it must be executed before a qualified local official whose signature can be authenticated by a consular officer.